diwakarsingh1/Azure-ContainerApp-Continuous-Deployment-Using-GitHub-Actions/README.md

                   --resource-group vocalyst-sweden \
                   --image ${{ secrets.ACR_LOGIN_SERVER }}/fastapi:latest

-**With this way yo can use the environmental variables of your project i.e., .env file.**
+**With this way you can use the environmental variables of your project i.e., .env file.**

 <h1>Voila!💥 Your Azure ContainerApp continuous deployment using GitHub actions is ready.</h1>